thecodeassassin/bootstrap-remote-data/README.md

 *Note: The properties are still named data-tab due to backwards compatibility*

+Settings
+===
+You can change the default settings on

 Note
 ====
 This plugin hooks into the bootstrap tab/accordion 'show' event.
 In order to use a custom event callback, you can provide data-tab-callback